AlexisMasseron/copyrightly.io/README.md

     ✓ shouldn't register a previously registered joint authorship manifestation
 ```

-Then, there are tests for the behaviours inherited from the contracts extended by Registry.
+Then, there are tests for the behaviors inherited from the contracts extended by *Registry*.

-From OpenZeppelin's Pausable and Ownable, that the contract can be paused and resumed but just
+From OpenZeppelin's *Pausable* and *Ownable*, that the contract can be paused and resumed but just
 by the contract owner.

 [registry_pausable.test.js](test/registry_pausable.test.js)